jshji252/algorithms_and_data_structures/Recursion/README.md

 1. Base case must be set - otherwise stack will overflow, which is like an infinite loop
 2. Recursive case must bring us closer to the Base Case each step!

+## Little more details

+Every time the function is called again, it is pushed into the Call Stack.
+Every time the function is resolved from the Call Stack, the returned value is added to the execution context, until all recursive functions are resolved.